 (Faculty Spotlight is a series of articles focused on highlighting faculty at FHSU that are using technology in interesting ways.
 Faculty Spotlight is intended to be a monthly series, so check back often to see if your peers are doing any intriguing activities with technology.
-If you have a faculty member you would like to recommend for Faculty Spotlight, contact Nathan Riedel at email@example.com.)
+If you have a faculty member you would like to recommend for Faculty Spotlight, contact Teaching Innovation and Learning Technologies at firstname.lastname@example.org.)

 Dr. Beth Walizer only took three weeks to redesign her course.
 Granted she already had considerable training with Blackboard, she still worked hard to change the course over for the Fall 2016 semester.
 She wasn’t happy with older layout.
 She wanted “it stream-lined…so there would be no room for guessing.”
 The old course was like a jigsaw puzzle that had yet to be put together: unorganized and confusing.
 Dr. Walizer had already tried many of the technologies the university had to offer.
 “I had used Dyknow, Camtasia, and Blackboard Collaborate,” Walizer explained.
 Despite the technology enhanced learning tools at Dr. Walizer’s disposal, the course still didn’t successfully communicate her “activity based” approach.